ben441318936/PBF3D_taichi/work_journal.md

         - Consider a kind of projection where we force the tool to go to the particle nearest to the solved optimal point

     - The gradients for the vertical components seem very small, so the tool doesn't go deep enough into the fluid
-        - Can use a hack to weight the vertical component harder, or use adaptive gradients to take larger steps then the gradient is very small
+        - Can use a hack to weight the vertical component harder, or maybe use adaptive gradients to take larger steps then the gradient is very small